garris/BackstopJS/README.md

 - **`scenarios[n].label`** – Required.
 Used for screenshot naming.
 - **`scenarios[n].url`** – Required.
 Tells BackstopJS what endpoint/document you want to test.
 This can be an absolute URL or local to your current working directory.
 - **`scenarios[n].selectors`** – An array of CSS selector strings enabling you specify what part of your DOM you want to test.
-The default value is `body`, which is used if this property is omitted.
+The default value is `document`, which will attempt to capture your entire layout.

 ###Creating or updating reference bitmaps